sahaj-b/opencode-notifier/README.md

 OpenCode plugin that plays sounds and sends system notifications when permission is needed, generation completes, errors occur, or the question tool is invoked.
 Works on macOS, Linux, and Windows.

-## This fork adds focus-aware notification for hyprland
+## This fork adds:
+- **focus-aware notification for hyprland**
   - It doesn't send notifications if opencode is currently focused (supports tmux too) using [this script](scripts/detect-opencode-hyprland).
   - see [focus detection options](#focus-detection-hyprland-only) for configuration details
+- **Customizable notification formats** with session title, directory, and message placeholders

 ## Installation